item4/yui/README.rst

 Contribute to YUI
 -----------------

-YUI must keep PEP-8 and some rules.
-So you must run ``poetry install`` first and install pre-commit hook by below commands.
+YUI has some coding convention or rules such as PEP-8 So you must run ``poetry install`` first and install pre-commit hook by below commands.

 .. code-block:: bash

-   $ mkdir -p .git/hooks/
-   $ ln -s $(pwd)/hooks/pre-commit .git/hooks
+   $ pre-commit install

 License